FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes

 We propose FlexConv, a convolutional operation able to learn high bandwidth convolutional kernels of varying size during training at a fixed parameter cost.
 We demonstrate that FlexConvs are able to model long-term dependencies without the need of pooling, and shallow pooling-free FlexNets achieve state-of-the-art performance on several sequential datasets, match performance of recent works with learned kernel sizes with less compute, and are competitive with much deeper ResNets on image benchmark datasets.
 In addition, we show that our alias-free convolutional kernels allow FlexNets to be deployed at higher resolutions than seen during training with minimal precision loss.

-\textbf{Future work.} The formulation of MAGNet gives control over the bandwidth of the kernel.
+\textbf{Future work.} MAGNets give control over the bandwidth of the kernel.
 We anticipate that this control has more uses, such as fighting sub-sampling aliasing \citep{zhang2019making,Kayhan_2020_CVPR,karras2021alias}.
-With the ability to upscale FlexNets to different input image sizes comes the possibility of exploring the use of transfer learning FlexNets between previously incompatible datasets, such as CIFAR-10 and Imagenet.
+With the ability to upscale FlexNets to different input image sizes comes the possibility of transfer learning representations between previously incompatible datasets, such as CIFAR-10 and Imagenet.
 In a similar vein, the automatic adaptation of FlexConv to the kernel sizes required for the task at hand may make it possible to generalize the FlexNet architecture across different tasks and datasets.
 Neural architecture search \citep{zoph2016neural} could see benefits from narrowing the search space to exclude kernel size and pooling layers.
-In addition, we envisage further improvements from structural developments of FlexConvs such as attentive FlexNets.
+In addition, we envisage additional improvements from structural developments of FlexConvs such as attentive FlexNets.